ezylang/EvalEx/docs/concepts/datatypes.md

 A representation for undeclared variables or constants, when the lenient mode is enabled.

-Differently from _NULL_, the _UNDEFINED_ data type provides some **logical nulls** (e.g.: `false` for _boolean_) allowing for graceful evaluzation of variables without an exception, like in the example below (where `b` is not defined):
+Differently from _NULL_, the _UNDEFINED_ data type provides some **logical nulls** (e.g.: `false` for _boolean_) allowing for graceful evaluation of variables without an exception, like in the example below (where `b` is not defined):

 ```java